iluvgirlswithglasses/terminal-pokemon/doc/report.md

 "file-io.h" reads a pre-designed gameboard binary file and then feeds it to the program.
 A gameboard object is built upon this.

-"background-loader.h" reads a background image text file and then represents it as a 2 dimensional array.
+"background-loader.h" reads a background image text file and then represents it as a 2 dimensional array, which is fed to "gameboard-renderer.h" (documented in *6.9.5*).
+By using "file-fetcher.h", it can detect and load any image under directory `bgr/`.
+Therefore, the player can add/edit/remove any image in `bgr/` as they want.
+If there are multiple images provided, "background-loader.h" will randomly choose one of them.

 ## 6.4.
 Gameboard & Behaviors